buzzobuono/llama-supercazzola/README.md

 ### Credits:
+This project was conceived and developed with love by [buzzobuono] for educational purposes.

-This project owes its feasibility and functionality to the exiting `llama.cpp` repository by [ggerganov](https://github.com/ggerganov/llama.cpp), which provides essential capabilities for neural network training and inference in C++.
+This project owes its feasibility and functionality to the exiting `llama.cpp` repository by [ggerganov](https://github.com/ggerganov/llama.cpp), which provides essential capabilities for quantized llama neural network training and inference in C++.

 ### Contributions:

-We welcome contributions and improvements from the community.
+We welcome contributions and improvements from interested.
 Feel free to contribute to the project if you have any ideas.

-### Credits:

-This project was conceived and developed with love by [buzzobuono] for educational purposes.

 ### License: